choria-io/website/docs/content/deployment/next-steps/_index.md

 Finished processing 3 / 3 hosts in 228.40 ms
 ```

 Here we observe 3 nodes with 1 connected to *puppet1.example.net:4222* and 2 connected to *puppet2.example.net:4222*.
-Add *--display allways* for much more details.
+Add *--display always* for much more details.

 From the shell you set up the user in lets check the version of _puppet-agent_ installed on your nodes: